bayashi/mclocks/README.md

 ## config.json

 The `config.json` file allows you to configure the clocks according to your preferences.

-There is no GUI(Graphical User Interface) for editing the `config.json` file in `com.bayashi.mclocks`.
-You will need to manually create and open and edit it using your text editor.

 The `config.json` file should be located in the following directories: